eqdiag/hybridTrace/README.md

 Application for comparing classical triangle rasterization and ray tracing.
 This does NOT use a physically-based lighting model.
-Some of the main additional ray tracing provides in this case are: shadows and multi-bounce reflections.
+Some of the main visual effects ray tracing provides that rasterization doesn't (out of the box) in this case are: shadows and multi-bounce reflections.

 Uses my custom math library: [gMath](https://github.com/eqdiag/gMath)